FriendsOfSymfony/FOSElasticaBundle/doc/provider.md

                         provider: ~
 ```

-There are other providers Doctrine MongoDB, Doctrine PHPCR, Propel1 available.
+There are other providers Doctrine MongoDB, Doctrine PHPCR available.

 Provider options